Thank you for the opportunity to capture your baby’s birth day. I have no doubt it will be a beautiful, love-filled day with many amazing moments.

 I encourage both you and your partner to pick out a separate set of clothes that can be worn after birth.
 Giving birth can be messy, and you may want to change out of what you’ve been wearing.
 Many of my clients will purchase a pretty robe that coordinates with something their partner or other children will wear.
 Those first family photos can be priceless.
 But at the end of it all, remember that what you wear matters far less than what you experience.
 Don’t stress too much about clothing!

 All of my birth packages include sneak-peek images that I process and edit within 24 hours of birth.
 These images are specifically sized for the web so that you can easily and beautifully announce the birth of your baby via email or text.

-The rest of your images will be edited within 2-3 weeks.
+The rest of your images will be edited within a few weeks of baby’s birth.
 You’ll receive a link to your private gallery where you’ll be able to view all your images and purchase prints.

 Where should I get them printed?

 All of my birth packages include a copyright release, which allows you to print photos for personal use.
 You may print your images through my gallery site or download them and print them through your favorite printer.